-Text: Kepner, Bainer, and Barger, PRINCIPLES OF FARM MACHINERY
+Text: Kepner, Bainer, and Barger, PRINCIPLES OF FARM MACHINERY the useful properties of materials.

-AE 240a: Material Science Instructor: Prof. Havard

-The objective of this course is to give the student a basic understanding of the significance of structure in determining the useful properties of materials.
 Topics include: mechanical properties; property transformations; thermal properties; wear; corrosion.

+AE 240a: Material Science Instructor: Prof. Hancock

+The objective of this course is to give the student a basic understanding of the significance of structure in determining